The Hidden Cost of Commute Time That Doesn't Count

 Explore remote work options.
 Many practicum tasks can be completed off-site.
 Writing, data analysis, research, and administrative work often don't require physical presence.
 Discuss with your preceptor which activities could be done remotely, reducing the number of necessary site visits.

 Use commute time productively.
 If you use public transit, commute hours can become study time.
 Listen to podcasts or audiobooks related to your field.
 Review notes or readings.
-Make phone calls to coordinate project logistics.
 While driving limits these options, even then you can use time for professional development through audio content.

 Track your true time investment.
 Even though commute hours don't count officially, track them for your own awareness.
 Understanding your actual time investment helps you make realistic plans and communicate accurately about your availability for other commitments.